rikwatson/notes/fastlane.md

 # Fastlane

+## Overview

+[Fastlane](https://github.com/fastlane) is a set of CI tools to help build, test and deploy Android and iOS on macOS.

 ## Install

 First install Xcode (From the Mac App Store), then install the Xcode command line tools via: